 The Oregon Partnership for Disaster Resilience (OPDR) is a coalition of public, private, and professional organizations working collectively with graduate students and University of Oregon faculty toward the mission of creating a disaster resilient and sustainable state.

-Developed by the Community Service Center (CSC) at the University of Oregon, OPDR utilizes a service learning model to provide natural hazard planning assistance to communities throughout Oregon.
+Developed by the Institute for Policy Research and Engagement (formerly the Community Service Center) at the University of Oregon, OPDR utilizes a service learning model to provide natural hazard planning assistance to communities throughout Oregon.
 Our program demonstrates how increased communication, coordination and collaboration between diverse partners can assist communities in reducing their risk from natural hazards.

 Create a disaster resilient state.